hmcts/ops-runbooks/database/deleting-cases-from-ccd-datastore.md

 ## 1. Identify case in CCD Data Store Database [ccd-data-store-api-postgres-db-v11-prod.postgres.database.azure.com] and delete

-DB_HOST=ccd-data-store-api-postgres-db-v11-prod.postgres.database.azure.com
-DB_USER="DTS\ Platform\ Operations\ SC@ccd-data-store-api-postgres-db-v11-prod"
-DB_NAME=ccd_data_store

-a) Hop on to the bastion and run the script below.
+Hop on to the bastion and run the script below.

 The script calls an external .txt file which contains a list of valid CCD Data Store 16-digit unique reference numbers that need deleting.
 Each case needs deleting from a number of tables in DataStore.
 The first two tables may be empty, but the bottom two will most certainly contain data.

 ```bash
 #!/bin/bash